Gary Foley: Early years

-Gary Edward Foley was born in 1950 in Grafton, New South Wales, of Gumbainggir descent, and spent much of his childhood in Nambucca Heads.
-He was expelled from school at the age of 15 and arrived in Redfern in aged 17 in around 1967.
+Gary Edward Foley was born in 1950 in Grafton, New South Wales, of Gumbaynggirr descent, and spent much of his childhood in Nambucca Heads.
+He was expelled from school at the age of 15 and arrived in Redfern aged 17 in around 1967.
 He worked as an apprentice draughtsman.

 Activism and politics

 Foley became involved in the "black power" movement active in Redfern soon after arrival.
 The movement was inspired by the American Black Panther Party.

 Foley played an active role in organising protests against the Springboks in 1971 as a result of the Apartheid policies in South Africa.
 At one stage, Foley and fellow protester Billy Craigie were arrested for wearing Springbok jerseys outside the team motel in Bondi Junction with the police believing they had been stolen when they had been supplied by former Wallabies player Jim Boyce.
 As a result of the level of protests against the Springboks, an Australian tour by the South African cricket team later that year was cancelled and the two-decade exile of South African sporting teams commenced.

 In 1972, Foley was appointed a public relations officer in the Department of Aboriginal Affairs.
-He was fired from the Department after just six weeks, after three warnings, and then secretary Barrie Dexter urged ASIO to spy on Foley.
+He was fired from the department after just six weeks, after three warnings, and then secretary Barrie Dexter urged ASIO to spy on Foley.

 Foley co-founded the Aboriginal Tent Embassy in 1972 outside Parliament House to highlight Aboriginal disadvantage.
 The Tent Embassy is still in place despite ongoing controversy and has been nominated for the heritage list.
 It helped raise the profile of Aboriginal issues prior to the election of the Whitlam government.
 He was also involved in the formation of the Aboriginal Legal Service in Redfern and the Aboriginal Medical Service in Melbourne and Sydney.

 Foley set up the first Aboriginal Information Centre in London.
 On returning to Australia, he organised protests against the Brisbane Commonwealth Games held in 1982.
 In 1988, he organised Aboriginal protests against the Australian Bicentenary in 1988 before becoming a consultant to the Royal Commission into Aboriginal Deaths in Custody.

 He ran as an independent candidate for the seat of Jagajaga at the 1993 federal election in protest against the closure of Northlands Secondary College.